-Although this tale may provide a vivid illustration of the philosophy (presented on the final slide) that sometimes one must shed the past in order to move forward (or, as often expressed, “In order to rebuild, you must first tear down”), it is merely a myth that strays far from the reality of an eagle’s life, according to the University of Minnesota’s
+Although this tale may provide a vivid illustration of the philosophy expressed at the end of the presentation that sometimes one must shed the past in order to move forward (or, as often stated, "In order to rebuild, you must first tear down"), it is merely a myth that strays far from the reality of an eagle's life, according to the University of Minnesota's Raptor Center:

 We have received quite a few e-mails regarding the "Eagle Rebirth" story recently.
 The story is quite far from what an eagle's life truly consists of, but we would be happy to share with you the natural history of the Bald Eagle.
 Eagles would not typically "lose" their beak or talons, unless it was the result of a traumatic injury.
 The talons and beak are two of the three best defining features of what makes these birds "raptors".
 Without the sharp talons for catching prey and the strong, sharp beak for tearing food, the raptor would certainly die of starvation.
 An eagle hatches with both a beak and talons and these will continue to grow throughout the bird's life.
 The beak and talons are composed of hard keratin and are somewhat similar to human fingernails.
 The talons of the eagle are not flexible as the story claims.
 New layers of keratin growth build onto the old layers ensuring a strong structure for the raptor.
 The raptor keeps the beak in good condition naturally in the wild by eating tough prey and rubbing the beak clean on stones or other hard surfaces (feaking) after eating.